 Different Opinions Exist, in the End Do What Works.

-In the end, it’s just about semantics really although true definitions do exist, especially if a coach is certified by the International Coach Federation.
+In the end, it’s just about semantics really although true definitions of a coach do exist, especially if one is certified by the International Coach Federation.

 I asked the question on Facebook and got quite a few answers about what a coach is versus a consultant or strategist.
 But, ultimately, the commonality specific to a coach was that personal touch.